 - In July and August, very hot days can occur and the best month is September.

-- In June, the sea is still cold, misty mornings and a bit of cool weather in the evening.
+- In June, the sea is still cold, with misty mornings, and a bit of cool weather in the evening.

 So, for eventual misty mornings and cool evenings, it can be useful to bring a sweatshirt, even in summer.